mui/material-ui/docs/data/base/getting-started/quickstart/quickstart.md

 ## Implementing a Button

 This is a quick tutorial that goes through the basics of using and styling Base UI components by replicating a button from GitHub's UI, using their [Primer design system](https://primer.style) as a reference.
-Base UI components help you abstract away low-level UI implementation details such as accessibility patterns, cross-browser compatibility, event handling etc while remaining unopinionated about styling, giving you complete control over your app's CSS.
+Base UI components help you abstract away low-level UI implementation details such as accessibility patterns, cross-browser compatibility, event handling, and more, while remaining unopinionated about styling, giving you complete control over your app's CSS.

 {{"demo": "Tutorial.js", "defaultCodeOpen": false, "hideToolbar": true}}

 ### Components and hooks

 Base UI provides an Unstyled Button component and a `useButton` hook.
-Both can be used to build a button, and each has its own benefits and trade-offs — see [Components vs. hooks](/base/getting-started/usage/#components-vs-hooks) for details.
+Both can be used to build a button, and each has its own benefits and trade-offs—see [Components vs. hooks](/base/getting-started/usage/#components-vs-hooks) for details.

 The code snippets below demonstrate the basic implementation of each: